Physical Therapy — Ph.D.

 General requirements

-For more information about program requirements and practices for graduate students, the student should consult the Policies and General Regulations in Section II and the School of Allied Health Professions in Section III of this CATALOG.
-The student should also consult the Doctor of Philosophy's 26 elements for program-specific requirements.
-These elements can be found at http://alliedhealth.llu.edu/academics/physical-therapy/degree-options/physical-therapy-phd.
+For more information about program requirements and practices for graduate students, visit the academic policies and information section and the general regulations in the School of Allied Health Professions section of this CATALOG.
+Prospective and current students should also be familiar with the 26 elements for program-specific requirements found on the Ph.D. program's webpage.

 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements: